Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Numerical experiments

-To assess scalability with respect to the number of measures $k$, we conduct experiments on the MNIST dataset \citep{lecun2002gradient}.
-For each of three digit classes, we randomly select $k=50$ empirical measures, each supported on a $28 \times 28$ grid ($d=2$) with (potentially) different mass distributions.
-The total number of support points per measure ranges from $165$ to $263$.
-Solving the full MOT formulation in this setting would require on the order of $263^{50} \approx 10^{120}$ basic arithmetic operations, which is computationally intractable.
+To assess scalability in the number of marginals, we use the MNIST dataset \citep{lecun2002gradient}.
+For each of three digit classes, we randomly select $k=50$ empirical measures on a $28\times28$ grid ($d=2$).
+Their mass distributions differ, and the number of positive-mass pixels ranges from $165$ to $263$.
+The full MOT formulation can contain on the order of $263^{50}\approx10^{120}$ tuple variables.

-We evaluate the performance of Algorithm~\ref{alg:subset_enumeration_with_rep} for $t=1$ and $t=2$, and report both the objective values and the running times for all digit classes.
-All experiments were completed in a reasonable time (i.e., less than an hour).
-Even $t=1$ produces reasonable barycenters, and $t=2$ consistently improves the objective values.
-The visualizations in Figure~\ref{fig:barycenters_MNIST} further show that the resulting barycenters successfully capture the characteristic shapes of the digits.
+We run Algorithm~\ref{alg:subset_enumeration_with_rep} with $t=1$ and $t=2$ and report the objective values and running times in Figure~\ref{fig:barycenters_MNIST}.
+Both settings are computationally viable, while $t=2$ consistently improves the objective value and preserves the characteristic shape of each digit more clearly.